Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 - those services are included in the list in paragraph 12.2

-Where this applies, your services are supplied where your customer belongs and so are outside the scope of VAT.
+Where this applies, your services are supplied where your customer belongs and so are outside the scope of UK VAT.
 It’s the nature of the service that you should consider, rather than your professional qualification or status.

 12.2 Services treated as supplies